 • Rebirth at Ground Zero is a media installation that relives the construction of the memorial and the museum from the ground.

 • The Memorial Hall is where you find a beautiful art piece in honor of the victims.
 The quote from T. Joyce “No day shall erase you from the memory of time” is surrounded by a mosaic made of 2,983 pieces.
-Each of them is in remembrance of the life of the 2,983 victims of 9/11 and of the 1993 World Trade Center bombing.
+Each of them is in remembrance of the lives of the 2,983 victims of 9/11 and the 1993 World Trade Center bombing.

 • Lastly, the Foundation Hall is where the massive space makes you understand the enormity of it all.
-Here is where you find part of the original foundation wall of the World Trade Center and the Last Column, a 36-foot steel column which was was the last piece of the World Trade Center left standing.
+Here is where you find part of the original foundation wall of the World Trade Center and the Last Column, a 36-foot steel column which was the last piece of the World Trade Center left standing.

 Beware: it’s going to be an emotional visit.
 As soon as you enter, you can feel the hush descending over the crowd, the somber vibe of the place.